 If you are subject to an NFA arbitration for a margin debit balance or other margin debt, certain defenses and offsets may be available to you.
 These defenses include standard contract defenses such as accord & satisfaction, offsets, payment, discharge in bankruptcy, real party in interest defense, unclean hands, res judicata, statute of limitations, fraud, good faith & fair dealing, mitigation & unfair enrichment, unconscionability, improper venue, as well as other claims or defenses under the Commodities Exchange Act (CEA) or other regulations.
 However, a skilled NFA arbitration or commodities attorney can help you navigate the NFA arbitration process to help give you the best possible resolution to your margin debt or margin debit arbitration.

-If you are an investor or trader that is being sued in NFA arbitration for a margin debt or margin debit arbitration or lawsuit, please contact Kons Law Offices at (312) 757-2272 for a FREE, NO OBLIGATION consultation to discuss your legal rights.
+If you are an investor or trader that is being sued in NFA arbitration for a margin debt or margin debit arbitration or lawsuit, please contact Kons Law Firm at (312) 757-2272 for a FREE, NO OBLIGATION consultation to discuss your legal rights.